Piker, vin og sang

-Piker, vin og sang was a Norwegian sitcom starring Herodes Falsk and Tom Mathisen.
-The show was a spoof of the adult entertainment industry.
+Piker, vin og sang is a Norwegian sitcom starring Herodes Falsk and Tom Mathisen.
+It is a spoof of the adult entertainment industry.

 The show premiered in 1998 and had reruns in 1999.

 Plot

 Urban Tassing publishes men's magazines, while his sister Susanne is more serious.
 She is married to Stig Benny Tyllingseter, a priest in Frogner.
-Kurt Uglesett is a photographer and Urbans friend.
-The receptionist is the Russian import Marika.
-The plot is centered on the publishing house Hibischus and their two heirs.
+Kurt Uglesett is a photographer and Urban's friend.
+The receptionist is the Russian Marika.
+The plot centers on the publishing house Hibischus and their two heirs.